spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/minimum-allowed-shop-version.md

 ## Problem description

-The project should meet the minimum required Spryker product release to make it upgradable by [Spryker Code Upgrader](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html).
+To enable smooth upgradability of the project using the [Spryker Code Upgrader](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html), it is essential for the project to adhere to the minimum required Spryker product release.

-If the project doesn't use the feature packages, the corresponding Spryker module versions should be used.
+In case the project does not utilize the feature packages, it is necessary to ensure that the corresponding Spryker module versions are used.

 ## Example of evaluator error message